Sigil-Ebook/PageEdit/README.md

 `git config alias.gumbo-sub-pull 'subtree pull --prefix gumbo_subtree https://github.com/Sigil-Ebook/sigil-gumbo.git master --squash'`

 Use any alias name you like.
 I chose "gumbo-sub-pull"  Then it's simply a matter of using `git gumbo-sub-pull` in the root of the PageEdit repository.

+# <center>Building the PageEdit AppImage on Linux</center>

+## General Overview

+**Warning!
+Do not attempt to run any of these scripts outside of a Docker container.
+Doing so could damage your system.
+All scripts provided are intended to be used inside of a temporary docker container that will be removed after the process completes.**

+The only requirement for building the PageEdit Linux AppImage is having Docker installed/configured and having an internet connection.
+How to get Docker installed and configured on your system is beyond the scope of this document.
+Every distro is different, so you're on your own there.
+Everything after this assumes that Docker is ready to go.
+Typing `docker info` in a terminal should verify everything is ready.

+There are two separate pieces that are needed for building the AppImage.
+These are a custom build of Python and a custom build of QtWebEngine.
+The custom Python is only used to get later versions of Qt installed in the Docker container.
+The AppImage build process will automatically download these pieces from my [personal github repository](https://github.com/dougmassay/win-qtwebkit-5.212/releases/tag/v5.212-1).
+The files used from there are sigilpython3.\*.\*.tar.gz and appimagewebengine6\*.tar.gz.
+These two pieces can also be fairly easily built if you wish.
+Should you desire to build everything from scratch, the instructions to do so are in the matching document in the Sigil AppImage build instructions in the Sigil repository.

+The building of the PageEdit AppImage takes place entirely within a docker container built from a stock Ubuntu 22.04 image.
+No system changes or updates will be made to your host system during this process.
+Once the Docker process completes, the PageEdit AppImage (and its corresonding zsync file) will be found in in the same directory the build process was launched from.

+Everything is done by entering commands in a terminal.

+### Get PageEdit's Source

+You can either download PageEdit's source code from [GitHub](https://github.com/Sigil-Ebook/PageEdit), or you can clone PageEdit's repository using git `git clone https://github.com/Sigil-Ebook/PageEdit.git pageedit`.
+Your choice.
+These built pieces will be ignored by git, so don't worry about contaminating the source tree.

+### CD to the root of PageEdit's source

+`cd pageedit` or `cd pageedit-master` or whatever.
+You need to be in the same directory that PageEdit's README.md, ChangeLog.txt, and docker-compose.yml files are in.

+### Build the AppImage

+If you have docker-compose installed, you can build the AppImage with the following simple command:

+`docker compose run --rm build_appimage`

+If you don't have docker-compose installed, use the following command instead:

+`docker run --rm -v $PWD:/reporoot ubuntu:22.04 /reporoot/.github/workflows/build_pageedit_appimage.sh`

+Once completed, the PageEdit-\*-x86_64.AppImage file (as well as the PageEdit-\*-x86_64.AppImage.zsync file - which can be safely ignored/removed) will be located in the current directory.
+Depending on how your docker permissions are configured, you may need to take ownership of the file(s) with `sudo chown <user>:<user> PageEdit-*AppImage*`.
+The file should already be executable, but if not just fix it up with `chmod a+x PageEdit-*AppImage`.